 Dollar/Thrifty Car Rental

 Combined through a purchase by Chrysler, Dollar Thrifty Automotive Group represented J.D.
-Power’s two lowest rated rental car companies in 2016.
+Power’s two worst rated rental car agencies in 2016.
 Thrifty earned a score of 764, while Dollar only scored 774 – both below the industry average of 804.

 The most common complaint among the 126 ratings on the website is the handling of toll roads.
 Travelers who rented with Dollar or Thrifty say they were talked into paying a daily fee for toll transponders.
 In truth, many of those roads offered cash lanes, despite the desk agent’s insistence they do not combined with warnings of fines for every toll road infraction.